-How do you find your way home?
+How do you find your way when no directions make sense?

 We are sharing an uncomfortable time and space in which many of us are disconnected from our friends, our family, and our craft.
 Many aerialists and other movement artists with special needs like safe rigging and equipment do not have a way to train.
 For many of us, aerial brings us back to our creative, inspired, happy selves.
 Without it, what do we do?